Wake1st/auguste/README.md

 After some initial setup of importing assets and a basic stage, I have begun work on the \
 script interpreter.
 I'm thinking of turning these strings into `Commands`, \
 wherein each command can be utilized via data instead of constant string checking.

+### 8/12/2025

+The commands needed a rewrite, which is a pain, but separating dialog \
+from the other actor commands allows for more dialog specific commands. \
+Also, the keyword explanation in the docs is just cursed - it needs formatting.

+### 8/15/2025

+After more testing, I think I'm getting to a version I like. \
+The dialog still feels wrong - I might need a "wait for dialog" command \
+or its inverse.
+I think using "delay" as a surogate "skip" command, \
+or having some commands as an implied skip seems bad.
+Perhaps "skip" \
+should be its own command - it would offer the user more control.

+### 8/17/2025

+Added a wait command for the dialog system so dialog prompts don't override \
+each other.
+Honestly, this system seems really messy.
+Duct-taping commands \
+to solve for these exceptions makes for a sloppy language - it definitely \
+needs a redesign, something with event queues?
+A more sophisticated \
+scheduling system will probably be best, but ultimately, something that \
+simplifies commands for the user.